 6.3 Admission to membership

-a) Applications for membership of the society shall be made to the Administrative Committee and proposed and seconded by Voting Members of the Society.
+a) Applications for membership of the society shall be made, for approval, to the Administrative Committee.
 Applications shall be accompanied by a deposit fixed by the Administrative Committee which shall not be returnable except in the case of rejection of the application but shall be applied to reduce any entrance fee payable.

 b) No personnel shall be admitted to membership of the Society unless: an interval of not less than two weeks shall have elapsed between nomination and admission of the applicant by the Administrative Committee; the name and address of the applicant shall have been displayed in a conspicuous place in the Society’s premises for at least one week prior to admission; no notice of objection having been received by the Secretary, and; the appropriate fees and subscriptions shall have been paid.